symfony/symfony-docs/components/yaml.rst

 Numeric Literals
 ................

+versionadded:: 3.2
+    Support for parsing integers grouped by underscores was introduced in Symfony 3.2.

 Long numeric literals, being integer, float or hexadecimal, are known for their poor readability in code and configuration files.
 That's why YAML files allow to add underscores to improve their readability: